-All cars with detachable hardtops, detachable panels, and detachable doors (e.g., Lotus 7) shall be removed, unless authorized in the Category Rules or Specification Book for that car to remain in place.
+All cars with detachable hardtops, detachable panels, and detachable doors (e.g., Lotus 7) shall have the detachable items removed unless authorized in the Category Rules or Specification Book for that car to remain in place.
 Movable panels such as sliding sunroofs shall be closed.
-It is STRONGLY RECOMMENDED highly recommended that glass sunroofs be removed as follows: All sunroofs may be replaced with panel or replacement skin of the same material as the original surrounding roof material.
+It is STRONGLY RECOMMENDED that glass sunroofs be removed as follows: All sunroofs may be replaced with panel or replacement skin of the same material as the original surrounding roof material.
 Note: Specification Books take precedence over SUPPS rules.